-This revised program is consistent with the conceptual framework of the Dole Center for Teacher Education, which specifies that we build professional educators who have the abilities of wisdom, interaction, facilitation, and reflection.
+This program is consistent with the conceptual framework of the Dole Center for Teacher Education, which specifies that we build professional educators who have the abilities of wisdom, interaction, facilitation, and reflection.
 Each of these abilities can be seen in all of the dimensions of the program.

 The first dimension of the program, the Professional Core, is a series of courses in the theoretical, philosophical, cultural, and historical processes of curriculum and teacher leadership.
 These courses assist candidates in using their knowledge of what students know, how they think, who they are, where they come from, and what motivates them.
-The courses that accomplish this active understanding and demonstration of skills are curriculum construction, teaching-learning processes, multicultural education, and a selection of courses in the philosophical, historical, and social underpinnings of the profession.
+The courses that accomplish this active understanding and demonstration of skills are: EDUC 501 Education in American Society, EDUC 530 School/Curriculum Leadership, EDUC 542 Instructional Design, and EDUC 549 Multi-Cultural Classroom.

 The second dimension, the Area of Emphasis, provides for content foci.
 By focusing on a particular area of the curriculum, teachers are able to make connections within and across disciplines to strengthen their teaching and explore new and promising learning paths that enrich their students' learning.
 The content area focus promotes critical thinking skills and helps students use prior knowledge to gain confidence and independence in posing, exploring, and solving new problems.
+Courses for this dimension will vary.

 The third dimension, Research and Assessment, provides teachers with the tools to become effective and perceptive educators in their schools and classrooms.
 Through a series of courses in research, tests and measurements, and field-based research, teachers learn to gauge student progress through the on-going processes of action research, multiple evaluation methods, and the interpretation of research literature, which serves as a guide for improving their practice.
 Considered crucial, the mastery of these tools connects teacher-leaders to their daily practice through a systematic, scientific framework that validates their work and brings about positive curricular change in their individual classrooms.
+This dimension is accomplished through the following courses: EDUC 511 Research Methodologies, EDUC 531 Field-Based Research Block 1, and EDUC 543 Tests and Measurements.

 The last dimension is the Pathway (Portfolio) Experience.
-The master of education is a competency-based program grounded in the precepts of the National Boards of Professional Teaching Standards (NBPTS).
-Since this program is competency based, it naturally follows that the assessment process will provide demonstrated evidence of the candidate's growth and development.
+The Master of Education degree is a standards-based program grounded in the precepts of the National Boards of Professional Teaching Standards (NBPTS).
+The program promotes that assessment as a course of action will provide demonstrated evidence of the candidate's growth and development.
 The vehicle for this assessment is the portfolio.
-The portfolio will be a purposeful collection of educational artifacts designed to provide tangible evidence of the candidate's growth and transformation across time, and to demonstrate the candidate's ability to reflect on and critically examine educational practices that improve instruction and enhance student learning.
+The portfolio will be a purposeful collection of educational artifacts developed throughout the program which are designed to provide tangible evidence of the candidate's growth and transformation across time, and to demonstrate the candidate's academic growth, skill development, and professional dispositions that improve instruction and enhance student learning.